Air Fryer Maple Frosted Donuts are so good! I love these donuts. They are light, they are airy, and they are delicious!

 And the icing on top really makes all of the difference.
 If you love maple syrup, you will love these donuts!

 They make an amazing breakfast or dessert!
-They are so sweet, and they pair lovely with a hot cup of coffee.
+They are so sweet and pair lovely with a hot cup of coffee.

-If you love a homemade freshly baked donut, this might become one of your favorites; there is nothing better than a hot baked donut, which can bake up in minutes with the help of the air fryer!
+If you love a homemade, freshly baked donut, this might become one of your favorites; there is nothing better than a hot baked donut, which can bake in minutes with the help of the air fryer!
 Mere minutes!

 The result is a great donut that will literally melt in your mouth!

-If you become donut obsessed like me, some of my favorite Air Fryer Donut Recipes are AIR FRYER MINI JELLY DONUTS, AIR FRYER GLAZED BISCUIT DONUTS.
+If you become donut obsessed like me, some of my favorite Air Fryer Donut Recipes are AIR FRYER GLAZED BISCUIT DONUTS.
 AIR FRYER BANANA DONUTS, and AIR FRYER RASPBERRY LEMON DONUTS.

 Ingredients Needed For Air Fryer Maple Frosted Donuts